Emmotes/ic_spoilers/docs/halsin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Call to Action** (Guess)
 > In non-boss areas, every time the area quest progresses there is a chance that you will just immediately complete the quest and move on to the next area.
-The maximum chance is 10% if the quest is one away from being completed but is greatly reduced based on the number of quest items left to collect or kills left to do.
+The maximum chance is 10% if the quest is one away from being completed but is greatly reduced based on the number of quest items left to collect or enemies left to defeat.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>